Mikiel Anton Vassalli: Maltese Language

 Vassalli's call was above everything else a political one favouring the education of the Maltese masses and the development of Maltese potential in all possible areas and the accessibility to the realms of wisdom and law so that the Maltese nation could arrive at a full consciousness of itself, its duties and identify itself as a nation in its own right.
 This is therefore a movement in favour of democratic power.
 The Maltese language was to be the primary instrument for this process.

 Vassalli was the first to study Maltese scientifically and according to its Semitic roots.
 He proposed it as an alternative to foreign languages which up to that time had always been employed in all areas involving intellect and culture.
-Thus for the first time the Maltese language appeared as an instrument for popular education and made a claim for power.
+Thus, for the first time the Maltese language appeared as an instrument for popular education and made a claim for power.
 It was inevitable that Vassalli's revolutionary call would have many obstacles to overcome in the process of its realization.

 Politics

 Mikiel Anton Vassalli was expelled from Malta a number of times during his life due to his political beliefs.
 He lived during one of the most turbulent periods of Maltese history: the final years of the Hospitaller rule, the two years of Napoleonic government (1798–1800), and the first years of British rule from 1800.
 For a time he was suspected to have been the author of the Francophile publication, Recherches Historiques et Politiques sur Malte (Paris, 1798), however, this was later attributed to the Maltese lawyer, Onorato Bres.
-Besides the social disorder that was an outcome of political upheaval, there was also a deeply felt division between the social classes: the privileged class on one hand and on the other the vast majority.
+Besides the social disorder that was an outcome of political upheaval, there was also a deeply felt division between the social classes: the privileged class and everyone else (the vast majority).

-It was a time of great turmoil when Europe was beset with revolutionary ideas which would come to a head with the French Revolution having as its ideals liberty and power to the people.
-As any other active and intelligent youth would, Vassalli closely followed all the developments that were taking place and absorbed the social ideas, besides doing very well in his academic studies.
+It was a time of turmoil when Europe was beset with revolutionary ideas.
+This turmoil would come to a head with the French Revolution which Vassalli followed closely and was inspired by.

 After studies in Italy, Vassalli returned to Malta and to a new phase of political involvement.
-We can picture this young man bursting with revolutionary ideas, returning to Malta and witnessing the disorder of the final years of the Hospitallers, overwhelmed by financial problems, by divisions running deeply within it and, worst of all, by the backwardness.
-Shocked by the precarious situation Malta was to be found in, and particularly his fellow Maltese, Vassalli listed some suggestions for the Grandmaster of the Order.
+Shocked by the precarious situation Malta was in from the disorder of the final years of the Hospitallers, economic problems, and tense division, and thinking of his fellow Maltese, Vassalli listed some suggestions for the Grandmaster of the Order.
 Amongst other things he asked: